 There are numerous car hire agencies around of international fame but also family run businesses.
 Both provide quality cars and at relatively good prices.
 Be informed before deciding to drive in Malta, as the country is one of the few countries that follow the British standard of left-hand drive.
 There are a few speed cameras around and its best to ask your car hire agency on details where these are posted.
 Read more: Car hire in Malta.

-Malta International Airport (MLA) is located between the villages of Luqa and Gudja, 10kms from Valletta (journey time – 15 minutes).
+Malta International Airport (code: MLA) is located between the villages of Luqa and Gudja, 10kms from Valletta (journey time – 15 minutes).
 Buses depart regularly to and from the main bus terminal at Valletta City Gate.
 Also, there is a full, 24-hour, taxi service to all parts of Malta, with fares being charged at a fixed rate.

 The terminal complex at Malta International Airport comprises of split level Departure and Arrival Halls at either side of the main building with spacious Check-In, Baggage Reclaim and Welcomers’ Halls, cafeterias, restaurants, incoming and outgoing duty-free shops and other retail outlets.
 Other facilities include car hire, bank, bureau de change and offices.
 For the business travelers, the airport has three executive lounges as well as a separate, exclusive VIP building for Heads of States and diplomats.